Graphs with large total angular resolution: Upper bounds on the number of edges

 \begin{proof} If at least three edges cross each other in a single point, then there exists an angle with at most $60^{\circ}$ at this crossing point.
-Therefore every crossing is incident to two edges.
-We planarize the drawing $D$ and get $n'= n + \operatorname{cr}(D)$ and $m'= m + 2 \operatorname{cr}(D)$ where $\operatorname{cr}(D)$ is the number of crossings in $D$, $n'$ is the number of vertices of $P(D)$, and $m'$ is the number of edges of $P(D)$.
-Since we have a planar graph, we can use Euler's formula to compute the number $f$ of faces in $P(D)$ as
+Therefore, every crossing of the drawing $D$ is incident to exactly two edges.
+We planarize $D$ and get $n_P= n + \operatorname{cr}(D)$ and $m_P= m + 2 \operatorname{cr}(D)$ where $\operatorname{cr}(D)$ is the number of crossings in $D$, $n_P$ is the number of vertices of $P(D)$, and $m_p$ is the number of edges of~$P(D)$.
+Since $P(D)$ is a plane drawing, we can use Euler's formula to compute the number $f_p$ of faces in $P(D)$ as

-Moreover, every bounded cell of $D$ has at least size $4$, as otherwise $P(D)$ contains a triangle which implies an angle of at most $60^{\circ}$.
-By definition, the unbounded cell of $D$ has size $k$ and we obtain the following inequality
+Moreover, every bounded cell of $D$ has size at least $4$, as otherwise $P(D)$ would contain a triangle, implying an angle of at most $60^{\circ}$.
+By definition, the unbounded cell of $D$ has size $k$ and we obtain the inequality